 The American Bar Association (ABA) has explored several initiatives to reduce bias against women lawyers.
 Two 2018 articles, one in The Atlantic by Lara Bazelon, and a reply by Chris Arguedas that appeared in The Recorder, offer different views of gender in the courtroom.
 The pieces touch on presentation styles that female attorneys employ before judges and jurors in the courtroom.

 Each attorney outlines the parameters of her strategy that she feels has produced the best outcomes for her clients.
-Bazelon describes the traditional gender norms associated with being a female attorney.
-She goes on to list situations in which those norms are enforced, punished, and rewarded.
+Bazelon describes the traditional gender norms associated with being a female attorney and goes on to list situations in which those norms are enforced, punished, and rewarded.
 According to Bazelon, judges and juries “will be more willing to listen to a traditionally feminine woman.”
 In opposition, Arguedas asserts that women can reject traditional gender norms.
 Arguedas recommends that every attorney “maximize her power and authority in the ways that are most natural and authentic to her.”
 In her experience,“even the jurors who don’t like the aggression will get over it.”